 Ingredients

-These are the simple ingredients you need to make this easy pineapple spinach smoothie:
+These are the simple ingredients you need to make this easy pineapple green smoothie:

-- Mango – You also want to use frozen mango so the smoothie is slushy.
-Buy store bought frozen mango, or cut a mango and freeze it for later.
+- Mango.
+You also want to use frozen mango so the smoothie is slushy.
+Buy frozen mango at the store or cut a mango and freeze it for later.

-- Greens – Fresh spinach is used in this recipe for its mild taste.
-You can also use kale or arugula but the flavor and texture may change a little.
+- Greens.
+Fresh spinach is used in this recipe for its mild taste.
+You can also use another leafy green, kale or arugula, but the flavor and texture may change a little.

-- Yogurt – Plain, unflavored yogurt is best.
-You can use regular, goat’s milk, Greek, or nut or plant-based yogurt.
+- Yogurt.
+Plain, unflavored yogurt is best.
+You can use regular, goat’s milk, Greek yogurt, or nut or plant-based yogurt.

-- Sweetener – This is optional.
+- Sweetener.
+This is optional.
 Make the smoothie first and then add in if you would like it sweeter.
-Mangos and pineapple are normally pretty sweet so you may not need any additional sweetener.
+Mangos and pineapple are normally pretty sweet so you may not need any added sugar.
+Honey and maple syrup are natural and work great.

-These are the simple steps to take in order to make this delicious green smoothie:
+Below you’ll find the simple steps to take in order to make this delicious smoothie:

-You’re going to want a very good blender.
+You’re going to want a very good high-speed blender.

 One that is capable of completely blending up all of the ingredients until they are silky smooth.